-Today, the Project Data Sphere® platform provides researchers with data representing more than 100,000 patients and spanning more than twenty tumor types.
-This data has already led to more than 80 published peer-reviewed manuscripts, with more in development.
+Today, the Project Data Sphere® platform provides researchers with data representing more than 120,000 patients and spanning more than twenty tumor types.
+This data has already led to at least 86 published peer-reviewed manuscripts, with more in development.
 But more data is needed – traditional clinical trial data that spans more tumor types and treatments and increases the depth of our data reserves, as well as imaging and genomic data that will increase the breadth of how we can support researchers.

 New hypotheses are being tested every day based upon the data currently available within the platform, and new insights to improve cancer patient outcomes are on the horizon.
 Additional data can lead to improved outcomes for cancer patients around the world.

 The first step in contributing data is to become a registered user.

 As the concept of data sharing matures across the clinical research community, organizational data sharing processes continue to evolve.
 To that end, the team at Project Data Sphere stands ready to work with your organization to streamline the delivery of data sets to the Project Data Sphere® cancer research platform.
 Critical steps along the way include: